imperial-qore/line-solver/java/README.md

 # LINE Solver for Java

-This repository includes the Java API of the [LINE solver](https://github.com/imperial-qore/line-solver).
+This repository includes the Java API of the LINE solver.
+The API is used both by the MATLAB and Python codebases and can be also used for stand-alone Java programs.

 ## Getting started
 Generate jline.jar under the target/ folder with: